postgresml/postgresml/pgml-docs/docs/user_guides/setup/gpu_support.md

     ```

 ## Scikit-learn
 None of the scikit-learn algorithms natively support GPU devices.
-There are a few projects to improve scikit performance with additional parralellism, although we currently have not integrated these with PostgresML:
+There are a few projects to improve scikit performance with additional parallelism, although we currently have not integrated these with PostgresML:

 - https://github.com/intel/scikit-learn-intelex
 - https://github.com/rapidsai/cuml

-If your project would benefit from GPU support, please consider opening an issue so we can prioritize integrations.
+If your project would benefit from GPU support, please consider opening an issue, so we can prioritize integrations.